Sorry, you need to enable JavaScript to visit this website.

 Utmaningarna med kaffeproduktion i östra Afrika är höga; framförallt är avkastningen låg, dvs en liten mängd kaffebär per buske, osäkra inkomster, små familjejordbruk och det faktum att kvinnorna som jobbar på familjens odlingar får väldigt lite erkännande i form av inflytande hur familjens pengar ska spenderas och när.
 Vårt utbildningsprogram inom hållbar kaffeproduktion ”Coffee by Women”, som vi började med i Kenya 2011, i Rwanda 2015 och i Uganda 2021, syftar till att göra kaffeproduktion mer lönsam och inkluderande så att odla kaffe är intressant som yrke även i framtiden och att det går att försörja sig på sina kaffebuskar.

-VI FÖRVÄNTAR OSS ATT PROGRAMMET BIDRAR TILL;
+VI FÖRVÄNTAR OSS ATT PROGRAMMET BIDRAR TILL:

 - Bättre ekonomi för kaffeodlare (Improve Coffee Economics)